 I had a blast co-hosting a Morning Out for The Public Sector in Melbourne yesterday morning.
 I spoke about the frustration of public sector teams who feel like they’re driving around with the handbrake on.

 On the one hand, we’re asked to work toward an exciting aspirational outcome with good at its heart.
-On the other, every attempt to do this is stymied by policy, process, or bureaucracy.
+Conversely, every attempt to do this is stymied by policy, process, or bureaucracy.

-One of the government agencies I work with has a team that is all about supporting communities in shaping their own futures—putting together their own projects, running their own initiatives, and engaging their people.
+One of the government agencies I work with has a team that supports communities in shaping their futures—putting together their projects, running their initiatives, and engaging their people.
 This is great stuff—until you’re one of the community groups that want to be involved and discover that the red tape requires a formal constitution, charitable status, and $2 million in public liability insurance.

 Oops.